ukparliament/ontologies/procedure/flowcharts/meta/parsing/index.md

 		add a boolean attribute of current with value NULL

-		add a string attribute of status with value 'unparsed'
+		add a string attribute of status with value UNPARSED

 	end

-	until all routes have a status that is not 'unparsed'
+	until all routes have a status that is not UNPARSED

-		loop through the routes with status 'unparsed'
+		loop through the routes with status UNPARSED

 			if the route's start date is greater than today or its end date is less than today

 				set the route current status to FALSE

-				set the route status to 'untraversable'
+				set the route status to UNTRAVERSABLE

 			# Set the route status according to source steps and inputs thereof
 			otherwise if the route's start date is not greater than today and its end date is not less than today